anarcat/wallabag-stats/README.md

     	collect data only, do not generate any charts
   -dd
-    	get even more debug output like data (implies debug mode) -print-table
+    	get even more debug output like data (implies debug mode) -force
+    	force regeneration of chart even if no new data is present -pretty-json
+    	prints all data as formatted json
+  -print-table
     	prints all data as ascii table
   -v	print version